GravityPDF/gravity-pdf-documentation/docs/v6/developers/filters/gfpdf_field_class.md

 /**
  * The following class should be placed in a separate PHP file in the same directory as the file you included the `gfpdf_field_class` filter.
- * We'll override the current Textarea_Field class with out new Prefix_Allcaps_Textarea_Field class.
+ * We'll override the current Textarea_Field class with our new Prefix_Allcaps_Textarea_Field class.
  * This will allow us to force allcaps on all textarea fields in the PDFs */ namespace GFPDF\Helper\Fields;